L-INK at the Laing & Hatton Galleries

 In the past, L-INK have worked with artists to create works in response to paintings in the gallery, they have exhibited works in Newcastle and in London, they have worked with artists, curators and different teams in the gallery, they have visited galleries in different cities.
 This year L-ink have been creating their manifesto, creating art works and organising the Late Shows event.

 L-INK work with the gallery in different ways: Sometimes they work on specific projects, such as the Late Shows, at other times, the Laing supports L-INK with self-led projects.
 This can involve workshops, discussions about their own work, meeting and finding out about the roles of Laing gallery staff.

 L-INK is a reciprocal programme; after the project has finished each year, the Laing asks that L-INK become volunteers for the summer programme of events and activities.
 This is an excellent opportunity to gain real experience working within the gallery and the Learning team can offer participants references for employment and education where appropriate.
 This is a great opportunity for students who are interested in the arts to learn new skills and put something extra on their CV.

 L-INK 2018-19: Double Digits: Link is 10!

-L-INK’s tenth anniversary is an opportunity to reflect upon past projects as well as taking forward ideas the group have been working on as part of their own manifesto.
-L-INK 2018-9 will consider and celebrate artists, artworks and art-stories will explore, investigate and reinterpret artworks, meet with practising artists and curators and work collaboratively to create their own artworks, events and develop curatorial skills inspired by the both the Laing and Hatton’s collections and exhibition programme.
+L-INK’s tenth anniversary has been an opportunity to reflect upon past projects as well as taking forward ideas the group have been working on as part of their own manifesto.
+L-INK 2018-9 have considerd and celebrated artists, artworks and art-stories and have, investigated and reinterpreted artworks, met with practising artists and curators and worked collaboratively to create their own artworks, events and developed curatorial skills inspired by the both the Laing and Hatton’s collections and exhibition programme.

 L-INK explore large-scale drawing